-Use a serum separator tube (SST) and allow samples to clot for two hours at room temperature or overnight at 4° C before centrifugation for 15 minutes at 1,000 x g.
-Remove serum and assay immediately or store samples in aliquot at -20° C or -80° C for later use.
-Avoid repeated freeze/thaw cycles.
+Use a serum separator tube (SST) and allow samples to clot for two hours at room temperature or overnight at 4 °C before centrifugation for 15 minutes at 1,000 x g.
+Remove serum and assay immediately or aliquot and store samples at -20 °C or -80 °C. Avoid repeated freeze-thaw cycles.